scala/scala3/docs/docs/reference/ghost-terms.md

 that will not be found.

-As the implicit evidences of `turnedOn` and `turnedOff` are not used in the bodies of those functions we can mark them as `ghost`.
+As the implicit evidences of `turnedOn` and `turnedOff` are not used in the bodies of those functions we can mark them as `erased`.
 This will remove the evidence parameters at runtime, but we would still evaluate the `isOn` and `isOff` implicits that where found as arguments.
-As `isOn` and `isOff` are not used except as as `ghost` arguments, we can mark them as `ghost`, hence removing the evaluation of the `isOn` and `isOff` evidences.
+As `isOn` and `isOff` are not used except as as `erased` arguments, we can mark them as `erased`, hence removing the evaluation of the `isOn` and `isOff` evidences.

 ```scala